trychlos/pwix-bootbox/README.md

 - or a `confirm` dialog, which waits for a Yes|No decision of the user.

-Thanks to [jQuery UI](https://jqueryui.com/), the dialogs are draggable, and can be moved by the user.
+Thanks to the [pwix:modal](https://github.com/trychlos/pwix-modal/) package, the dialogs are draggable, and can be moved by the user.

 ## Usage